Fire blight: Pathogenesis

 Pathogenicity depends on many different factors such as the production of the siderophore desferrioxamine, metalloproteases, plasmids, and histone-like proteins.
 However, some essential factors of pathogenicity are variations in the synthesis of extracellular polysaccharides (EPS) and the mechanism of type III secretion system and its associated proteins.
-EPS helps bacterial pathogens avoid plant defenses, “clog” the host’s vascular system, protect bacteria against desiccation and attach to both surfaces and one another.
+EPS helps bacterial pathogens avoid plant defenses, “clog” the host's vascular system, protect bacteria against desiccation and attach to both surfaces and one another.
 One EPS is amylovoran, a polymer of pentasaccharide repeating units.
 If a strain of E. amylovora cannot produce amylovoran it will not be pathogenic and will be unable to spread in plants.
 Levan is another EPS, and a lack of it will slow development of symptoms.
 Type III secretion systems are used for exporting and delivering effector proteins into the cytosol of host plants.
 This system mainly consists of Hrc proteins.
 Motility is another major virulence factor.
 Since E. amylovora is not an obligate biotroph, it is able to survive outside the host.
 This fact allows the organism to be spread by such a variety if methods.

 Symptoms

-Tissues affected by the symptoms of Erwinia amylovora include blossoms, fruits, shoots, and branches of apple (Pomoideae), pear, and many other rosaceous plants.
+Tissues affected by the symptoms of Erwinia amylovora include blossoms, fruits, shoots, and branches of apple, pear, and many other rosaceous plants.
 All symptoms are above ground and are typically easy to recognize.
 Symptoms on blossoms include water soaking of the floral receptacle, ovary, and peduncles.
 This results in a dull, gray-green appearance 1–2 weeks after petal fall, and eventually tissues will shrivel and turn black.
 The base of the blossom and young fruit show similar symptoms as infection spreads.
 Opaque white- or amber-colored droplets of bacterial ooze can be seen on the infected tissue in high humidity.
 Shoots show similar symptoms but these develop much more rapidly.
 A “Shepherd's Crook” can occur when the tip of the shoot wilts, and diseased shoot leaves typically have blackening along the mid-vein and before they die.
 When numerous, diseased shoots give the tree a blighted appearance.
 Infection of blossoms and shoots can spread to larger tree limbs.
 Branches will darken and become water soaked, eventually cracks will develop in bark.
 Wood under the bark will become streaked with black discoloration.
 Immature fruit forms water-soaked lesions and later turns black.
 Bacterial ooze can be found on these lesions.
 Severe infections result in fruit turning entirely black and shrivelling.